ilnazTayebi/PostgresSemiRaw/README.md

    $ \resetexp
    ```

+**Note 1:** To conduct the same experiment as our work, use the queries provided in `experimentSample.sql` located in the `experimentData` folder.

+**Note 2:** Due to the PostgreSQL caching system, the execution time for each query will be impacted by the preceding queries.
+Therefore, it is recommended to run the queries one by one and restart the PostgreSQL service after each time you execute a single query.

 ## Build The Report Automatically
+Once you conduct the experiment, you can create the report file.
+This report serves as a sample and includes only the chapter titled Evaluation and Discussion.

 1. Access a running Docker container named analysis and open a shell:
    ```sh
    $ docker exec -it analysis sh